 Step 7 Drawing the Mask Shape

-First, we need to draw the initial shape that you intent to mask in the image.
+First, we need to draw the initial shape that you intend to mask in the image.
 Choose the Rectangle tool (M) from the tool box.
 Set the Fill to white and the Stroke to none.
 Create a box inside the photograph.
-Make sure that the box is approximately 25% smaller that the photograph.
+Make sure that the box is approximately 25% smaller than the photograph.
 The area outside the box will be used to apply the custom brush for masking.

 Step 8 Applying the Mask

 Select the Selection tool (V) and click both the image and the white box by holding Shift.
 Then go the Window menu and choose Transparency.
 Click on the flyout menu of the Transparency panel and select Make Opacity Mask.
 Now, only the image in the white box will be visible.

 Step 9 Mask Mode

 In the Transparency panel there are two thumbnails.
 The thumbnail on the left represents the artboard area and the one on the right denotes the masked areas.
 The black outline that you see around the thumbnail indicates which mode you are working on.
 By default, the artboard area is highlighted.
 To make it active, click on the mask thumbnail.

 Using the Selection tool select the mask shape.
 Open the Brushes panel.
 Click the thumbnail for the custom brush we created in Step 5 (it’s a blank thumbnail because the shape is filled with white).
 The brush will be applied with its default settings.

 To open the Scatter Brush Options dialog, double-click the brush thumbnail in the Brushes panel.
 Now we will make changes to the Size, Spacing, and Scatter parameters.
 These changes will be updated immediately to your work of art.
 Feel free to experiment with different settings to achieve different results.